Diana-Secarea/FLAGS-UPB-cyberedu-2025/Binary-Quals.md

 When we try to run it, we get this message : connect@2a9edac182d6:~/x$ ./script_d
 open: No such file or directory
 --
-Just like the earlier binary (the_talker), this one is also trying to: 🔍 Open a specific file — probably expecting a flag input file
+This is also trying to:  Open a specific file — probably expecting a flag input file

 We will try to do a fake flag so it can be opened:

-connect@2a9edac182d6:~/x$ echo "test123"> flag
+#### connect@2a9edac182d6:~/x$ echo "test123"> flag

 connect@2a9edac182d6:~/x$ ./script_d

 After doing this, the script_d is working but it does not provide any output.

+#####  No visible output, means it likely sent data via UDP just like the local binary.

 Then , we do : We try to connect to the UDP listener.